Packing for Business and Commercial Relocation

 Where do I get boxes?

 You can purchase clean, new boxes from Moishe’s Store.
 Our boxes are double corrugated for extra strength and available in multiple sizes to safely pack different items.
-Call your relocation consultant to decide which boxes suit your move and to schedule free delivery of your boxes and other packing materials.
+Call your relocation consultant to decide which boxes suit your move and schedule free delivery of your boxes and other packing materials.

 What other packing materials do I need for a move?